ayonli/better-sqlite-pool/README.md

 ### `VCBulid.exe` error

-Another problem you may face is your computer throw an error that tells you the `VCBulid.exe` file is missing.
+Another problem you may face is your computer throwing an error that tells you the `VCBulid.exe` file is missing.
 This is probably you don't have a Visual Studio installed, install one with VC++ support, that will fix the problem.